ontio/ontology/README.md

 ```shell
 ./ontology asset transfer --from=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --to=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --amount=95.479777254 --asset=ong
 ```
-If transfer of the asset succeed, the result will show as following:
+If transfer of the asset succeed, the result will show as follow:

 ```shell
 Transfer ONG